AdobeDocs/experience-platform.en/help/segmentation/faq.md

 ## Can I use all segmentation types in the Audience Composition workflow?

-Yes, you can!
-All segmentation types (batch segmentation, streaming segmentation, and edge segmentation) are supported in the Audience Composition workflow.
+Yes, all segmentation types (batch segmentation, streaming segmentation, and edge segmentation) are supported in the Audience Composition workflow.
 However, since compositions are currently only run once per day, even if streaming- or edge-evaluated audiences are included, the result will be based on audience membership at the time the composition was executed.

 ## How can I confirm a profile's membership in an audience?